duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ## Computer System Architecture

-we can categorize a computer system according to teh # of general-purpose processors used:
+we can categorize a computer system according to the # of general-purpose processors used:
 - in contrast to application specific processors
   - found less often or even not at all
 - single-processor systems